GASB Primer and FAQs

 The Governmental Accounting Standards Board (GASB) issued Statement No. 77 on August 14, 2015.
-That means all state and local budgets starting after December 15, 2015 and conforming to Generally Accepted Accounting Principles (GAAP) are now starting to report on their revenues lost to corporate subsidies.
-This is historic news: for the first time ever, state and local governments—including school districts that lose revenue passively—are starting to report the costs of job subsidies.
-See below for FAQ about GASB Statement No. 77 (hereafter referred to as GASB 77).
+That means all state and local budgets starting after December 15, 2015 and conforming to Generally Accepted Accounting Principles (GAAP) began reporting on their revenues lost to corporate subsidies.

 Never since its founding in 1984 has GASB issued standards specifically addressing the estimated $70 billion per year states and cities spend each year in the name of jobs.
 Tax breaks for economic development are by far the costliest job subsidies and also the least well disclosed.
 So GASB’s development of standards to cover reporting of these business tax breaks is truly a landmark event.